Teaching Fellow, Business Studies

 Interview Date: To be confirmed

-The University of Greenwich is seeking two Teaching Fellows in Business Studies.
-The roles are full time for one year fixed-term and will be based in the department of Systems Management and Strategy in the Faculty of Business.
+The University Of Greenwich is seeking two Teaching Fellows in Business Studies.
+The roles are offered as 0.5 FTE (full time equivalent) and will be based in the department of Systems Management and Strategy in the Faculty of Business.

 The Faculty of Business, based in the Old Royal Naval College at Greenwich - a UNESCO World Heritage site - has a strong commitment to diversity and internationalism and this is reflected in our staff and student profiles.